eXascaleInfolab/ActiveLink/README.md

     --window-size
         size of the window for meta-incremental training

-To reproduce paper results for FB15k-237:
+To reproduce the paper results for FB15k-237:
 `python main.py --dataset FB15k-237 --model ConvE` (all the other parameters have right default values)

 #### Early Stopping